iCliniq Logo

 Welcome back to icliniq.com.

-Even If there is full contact with a person suffering from HIV (human immunodeficiency virus), chances of transmission is 0.04% in peno-vaginal sex and similar in other variants too.
-Multiple exposures, multiple partners, multiple unprotected exposures with Commercial sex workers increase the chance of acquiring STDs (sexually transmitted diseases).
+Even if there is full contact with a person suffering from HIV (human immunodeficiency virus), the chances of transmission are 0.04% in peno-vaginal sex and similar in other variants, too.
+Multiple exposures, multiple partners, and multiple unprotected exposures with commercial sex workers increase the chance of acquiring STDs (sexually transmitted diseases).

 I hope this information will help you.